MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Azure Cosmos DB v2.md

     [![The Navigator dialog box shows your data.](./media/azure-cosmosdb/Navigator.png)](./media/azure-cosmosdb/azure-cosmosdb-navigation.png#lightbox)

-8. The most optimal way to specify partition key filter (so that aggregate queries can be pushed down to Cosmos DB) is to use Dynamic filtering with Parameters.
+8. The most optimal way to specify partition key filter (so that aggregate queries can be pushed down to Cosmos DB) is to use **Dynamic filtering with Parameters**.
 To use Dynamic filtering with Parameters, you would create a dataset with unique partition key values, create a Parameter, add it as filter on main dataset, bind it to the unique Partition key datset and use it as a Slicer for the main dataset.
 Please follow the below steps a through e to enable Dynamic filtering with Parameters.

    **a.
 Create a dataset with unique partition key values**:

-      Click "Transform Data" instead of clicking "Load" on the previous Navigator tab to bring up the Power Query Editor.
+      Click **Transform Data** instead of clicking "Load" on the previous Navigator tab to bring up the Power Query Editor.
 Right click on the Queries dataset and click Reference to create new dataset.

    ![Partition Key dataset in Power Query editor.](./media/azure-cosmosdb/PKeyDataset.png)

-   Rename the new Partition Key dataset, right click on the Cosmos DB Partition Key column, click "Remove Other Columns" and then click "Remove Duplicates".
+   Rename the new Partition Key dataset, right click on the Cosmos DB Partition Key column, click **Remove Other Columns** and then click **Remove Duplicates**.

    ![Unique Partition Keys in Power Query editor.](./media/azure-cosmosdb/UniquePKeys.png)

    **b.
 Create a Parameter for dynamic filtering**:

-   Click on "Manage Parameters" in Power Query editor -> New Parameter -> Rename to reflect the filter parameter and input a valid value as "Current Value".
-Click on "Close & Apply" on top left corner of Power Query editor.
+   Click on **Manage Parameters** in Power Query editor -> **New Parameter** -> Rename to reflect the filter parameter and input a valid value as **Current Value**.
+Click on **Close & Apply** on top left corner of Power Query editor.

    ![Create Parameter in Power Query editor.](./media/azure-cosmosdb/CreateParameter.png)

    **c.
 Apply parameterised filter on main table**:

-   Click on dropdown icon of Partition Key column -> Text Filters -> Equals -> Change Filter type from Text to Parameter -> Choose the parameter that was created in the above step b.
+   Click on dropdown icon of Partition Key column -> **Text Filters** -> **Equals** -> **Change Filter type from Text to Parameter** -> Choose the parameter that was created in the above step b.

    ![Apply parameterised filter](./media/azure-cosmosdb/ParamFilter.png)

    **d.
 Create Partition Key values Slicer with Parameter binding**:

-   Click on the "Model" tab -> Click on the Partition Key field -> Properties -> Advanced -> Bind to parameter -> Choose the parameter that was created in the above step b.
+   Click on the **Model** tab -> Click on the Partition Key field -> Properties -> Advanced -> **Bind to parameter** -> Choose the parameter that was created in the above step b.

    ![ Parameter Binding](./media/azure-cosmosdb/ParamBinding.png)